Spectrum Analyser

 Screenshots

 Here are some action shots of Spectrum Analyser.
-For best results you may need to download the images and view them full screen or open them in a seperate tab.
+For best results you may need to download the images and view them full screen or open them in a separate tab.

 Acknowledgements